Skip to Content

 Artificial Content Title -- to be hidden

 Caulking kitchen sinks—and caulking bathroom sinks, for that matter—is probably one of the easier DIY projects you will undertake.
-Read on to find out about sealing around sinks.
+Read on to find out how to caulk around sink faucets.

 Is caulking kitchen sinks really necessary?

-Simply put, yes.
-Caulking kitchen sinks is an easy step that makes a huge difference.
-When you create a seal around sinks and fixtures like faucets, you help prevent contaminants from getting between countertops and hardware, thus preserving your sinks and fixtures and giving them a neat and easy-to-clean finish.
+It’s a simple step but it certainly makes a big difference.
+When you create a seal around kitchen sinks and fixtures like faucets, you help prevent contaminants from getting between countertops and hardware, thus preserving your sinks and fixtures and giving them a neat and easy-to-clean finish.

 The right product for caulking kitchen sinks

-When caulking kitchen sinks and sealing fixtures, you need to create a flexible, waterproof seal that spans joints and other gaps.
-That means you need to look for a product that is capable of producing these kinds of seals and can bond to the materials in your sink and its surroundings.
-Ideally the caulk is also resistant to mold and mildew.
+When caulking kitchen sinks and sealing fixtures, you need to create a flexible, waterproof seal between joints and other gaps.
+That means you need to look for an appropriate product.

-If there is already a seal around the sink but the sealant is starting to look a bit rough around the edges, simply apply a new layer of Loctite Re-New on top of the existing silicone to create a durable seal.
-If you need to create a new seal, products like Loctite Polyseamseal Tub & Tile Adhesive Caulk and Loctite PL Heavy Duty Sealant will help you finish your project easily.
+If your sink has already been caulked but the sealant is starting to look a bit rough around the edges, simply apply a new layer of a product for renewal on the existing silicone to create a durable seal.
+If you need to create a new seal, products like Loctite Polyseamseal Tub & Tile Adhesive Caulk will help you finish your project easily.

 How to caulk sinks

-When caulking around sinks, you’ll be working with a product that is both an adhesive and a sealant, meaning your surfaces must be clean and dry.
+You’ll be working with a product that is both an adhesive and a sealant, meaning your surfaces must be clean and dry.
 As always, stay safe by wearing safety glasses and gloves and by washing your hands when you’re finished.
-The manufacturer’s instructions will contain more relevant information about safety and product storage.
+The manufacturer’s instructions will contain more relevant information about safety and storage.

-1. Remove old caulk, if necessary.
-You do not need to remove old sealant when using a product like Loctite Re-New; simply clean the existing caulk with a damp cloth (and perhaps mold cleaner).
-If you have selected a different product, use a utility knife to cut through the old caulk and pull it away.
+• Remove old caulk.
+Use a utility knife to cut through old caulk and pull it off the rim.
+You do not need to remove old sealant when using a product for renewal; simply clean existing caulk with a damp cloth (and perhaps mold cleaner).

-1. Prepare your caulk.
+• Prepare your caulk.
 Place your product tube in a caulk gun and cut the nozzle to the right size for your seam.
-Tubes you can squeeze by hand are sometimes available as alternatives to caulk guns.
+Tubes which can be squeezed by hand are sometimes available as alternatives to caulk guns.

-3. Smooth it out.
-To create a watertight seal and neat finish, wet your index finger and smooth the caulk against the rim and counter.
+• Smooth it out.
+For a watertight seal and neat finish, wet your index finger and smooth the caulk against the rim and counter.

-5. Clean up your project area and tools.
-Clean the caulk tube applicator using a damp cloth and close the cap when you are finished.
+• Clean up your project area and tools.
+Clean the caulk tube applicator using a damp cloth and close the cap when finished.
 Carefully cut away excess cured sealant with a sharp-edged tool.

 Products used